CARTAvis/carta-frontend/README.md

 To run a development build server, simply run `npm run start`.

 ## Build process (without Docker)
-If your build environment does not have access to Docker, WebAssembly compilation must be performed in an environment with access to the emscripten compiler.
+If your build environment does not have access to Docker, WebAssembly compilation must be performed in an environment with access to the Emscripten compiler.

 Initialise submodules and install package dependncies:
 ```